 Continue reading “Enterovirus infection may be strongly linked to type 1 diabetes”

-This article was written by Linda Tock, an American living in Denmark, who has an extensive research background in the biomedical sciences.
-She has a Master’s Degree in Environmental Chemistry and Health, and will be pursuing a Ph.D.
+This article about artificial sweeteners and obesity was written by Linda Tock, an American living in Denmark, who has an extensive research background in the biomedical sciences.
+She has a Master’s Degree in Environmental Chemistry and Health and will be pursuing a Ph.D.
 Ms. Tock has a fascination for Daphnia, an interesting planktonic crustacean, that is an important organism in studying pollution and environmental stresses.
-She’s also a passionate Boston Red Sox fan, so she had to endure a difficult year.

 So I received a message from a friend of mine, wanting my opinion on this news article, which loudly proclaims that artificial sweeteners are linked to obesity.
 Because it was a genuine question regarding the science behind the study, and not a ‘concern troll’ about my preference for diet cola, I went and looked at the study itself to see what the fuss was about.